Provant15/Provant15/README.md

 ## Currently Working On

+- **[Quale](https://quale.dev)** - I teach virtual brains to do things by letting them practice millions of times until the best one figures it out.
 - **[Pixadom](https://pixadom.com)** - A cozy 2D social pixel art MMORPG.
 Contributing to community strategy and technical consultation
 - **[OdysseyCraft](https://odysseycraft.net)** - A comprehensive Minecraft server network with custom plugins and Paper-native architecture
 - **[MimDB](https://mimdb.dev)** - A backend platform offering PostgreSQL, authentication, realtime subscriptions, REST APIs, and object storage, available as both a self-hosted deployment and a managed service.